jsrjaganatha/renci-website/src/content/news/features/2012/07/27_making-genomes-make-sense/index.md

 "From start to finish, it's a very complicated process," said Evans.
 "If we want to be able to analyze many samples in a way that is useful for diagnosis and treatment, we need to do it systematically and in an expeditious manner.
 That's what this project is trying to do: systemize genetic analysis so patients can benefit in real time."

-###
+* * *

 This research is funded by a four-year, $8 million grant from the National Human Genome Research Institute.

-<strong>Principal Investigator:</strong> Jim Evans, Ph.D., M.D, UNC Department of Genetics
+- **Principal Investigator:** Jim Evans, Ph.D., M.D, UNC Department of Genetics

-<span class="renci_head"><strong>Co PIs:</strong> </span>Jonathan Berg, M.D., Ph.D., UNC Department of Genetics; Kirk Wilhelmsen, M.D., Ph.D., RENCI and UNC Department of Genetics; Karen Weck, M.D., UNC Molecular Genetics Laboratory; Gail Henderson, Ph.D., UNC Department of Social Medicine
+- **Co PIs:** Jonathan Berg, M.D., Ph.D., UNC Department of Genetics; Kirk Wilhelmsen, M.D., Ph.D., RENCI and UNC Department of Genetics; Karen Weck, M.D., UNC Molecular Genetics Laboratory; Gail Henderson, Ph.D., UNC Department of Social Medicine

-<strong><span class="renci_head">RENCI Team:</span> Chris Bizon, Phil Owen, Keary Cavin, Nassib Nassar, Jason Reilly, Charles Schmitt, Erik Scott, Xiaoshu Wang</strong>
+- **RENCI Team:** Chris Bizon, Phil Owen, Keary Cavin, Nassib Nassar, Jason Reilly, Charles Schmitt, Erik Scott, Xiaoshu Wang</strong>

 <!-- old tags